tzarrsf/omnichannel-inventory-postman-setup-with-example-files/README.md

 });
 ```

-If **collection** variables are expected they are tested on the Pre-request script tab
+If **collection** variables are expected they are tested on the Pre-request script tab.
+Like the environment variables, the test run should go to a hard fail state and you should find a *meaningful* error in the Console.

 ```
 // Expected strings in collection variables